2024 ACMT | Annual Scientific Meeting

 Professor, School of Medicine and Public Health

-I am a Professor and NHMRC Senior Research Fellow at the University of Newcastle.
-I am a consultant clinical toxicologist and emergency physician, Director of the Department of Clinical Toxicology, Calvary Mater Hospital and consultant toxicologist to the NSW Poisons Information Centre.
+I am the Director of Clinical Toxicology at the Calvary Mater Newcastle, Professor at the University of Sydney and consultant toxicologist to the NSW Poisons Information Centre.
 I was made a Member of the Order of Australia in 2019 for my contribution to toxicology.
-I am President Elect of the Asia Pacific Assocation of Medical Toxicologists.
+I am President of the Asia Pacific Assocation of Medical Toxicologists, and a Board member of the EAPCCT.
 My major area of research is snake bite.
-I have published over 375 papers and received $20 million in research funds.
+I have published over 390 papers and received >$20 million in research funds.
+I have conducted 14 RCTs and coordinate or co-coordinate 5 large cohorts studies.

 David Jang, MD, MSc, FACMT